mrpbennett/mrpbennett/README.md

 I work at [PulsePoint](https://pulsepoint.com) as a Solutions Engineer.
 I enjoy using Python alot!
 I dabble with React but only sometimes...

-I also love to race bikes 🚴🏼‍♂️💨
+I also love multi sport events, Swim / Bike / Run etc

 You can find me here: